powerline/powerline/docs/source/installation/linux.rst

       fc-cache -vf ~/.fonts/

 #.
 Install the fontconfig file.
 For newer versions of fontconfig the config
-   path is ``~/.config/fontconfig/conf.d/``, for older versions it's
+   path is ``~/.config/fontconfig/conf.d/``, for older versions it’s
    ``~/.fonts.conf.d/``::

       mv 10-powerline-symbols.conf ~/.config/fontconfig/conf.d/

-If you can't see the custom symbols, please close all instances of your terminal emulator.
+If you can’t see the custom symbols, please close all instances of your terminal emulator.
 You may need to restart X for the changes to take effect.

-If you *still* can't see the custom symbols, double-check that you have installed the font to a valid X font path, and that you have installed the fontconfig file to a valid fontconfig path.
+If you *still* can’t see the custom symbols, double-check that you have installed the font to a valid X font path, and that you have installed the fontconfig file to a valid fontconfig path.
 Alternatively try to install a :ref:`patched font <installation-patched-fonts>`.